santilococo/calpbuilder/README.md

 # calbuilder
-GitHub action to build PKGFILE, analyze it with namcap and output its .SRCINFO.
+GitHub action to build a package, analyze it with namcap, and output the package file and its .SRCINFO.

 ## Inputs and outputs
 Inputs: